 Driving school instructors must have English-language communication skills.
 Understanding of a foreign language may be advisable for driving school instructors teaching in areas of the country where other languages are commonly spoken.

-According to O'Net OnLine, employment of self-enrichment teachers, a category that includes driving instructors, was projected to rise 8-14% from 2012-2022.
-This is considered an average pace of increase when compared to all occupations in the nation.
+According to O*NET OnLine, employment of self-enrichment teachers, a category that includes driving instructors, was projected to rise 14% or higher from 2014-2024.
+This is considered a faster-than-average pace of increase when compared to all occupations in the nation.

 Teaching License Endorsement